Fed Cup: Belarus leads Germany 2-0, Czechs tied with Romania

 Alize Cornet made it 2-0 after defeating Elise Mertens 7-6 (6), 6-2.

-Belarus, a finalist in 2017, took control in Braunschweig after Aliaksandra Sasnovich beat Tatjana Maria 7-6 (3), 6-3, and Aryna Sabalenka dispatched Andrea Petkovic 6-2, 6-1.
+Belarus, a finalist in 2017, took control against Germany in Braunschweig after Aliaksandra Sasnovich beat Tatjana Maria 7-6 (3), 6-3, and Aryna Sabalenka dispatched Andrea Petkovic 6-2, 6-1.

 Belrarus is one win away from avenging losing to Germany 3-2 last year in Minsk.